freevariable/Fulgance/README.md

 Junction signals can manage only two legs, no less, no more.
 One leg is the main segment (left or right), the other one to the diverging/converging segment (left or right).Junction signals must have a unique name in both segments so that the engine may perform the segments stitching properly.

-#### Signals placement
+#### Signals placement per segment type
-- *Main branches* must start by a type 1 or type 2 (succeeded by a type 5) and terminate by a type 1 or type 2 (preceded by a type 3) signal.
+- *Main branches* must start by a type 2 (succeeded by a type 5) and terminate by a type 2 (preceded by a type 3) signal.
 See for example: LondonCentral/segments/Epping/SIGs.txt
 - *Sidings must* start with a type 4D signal and terminate with a type 4C signal (preceded by a type 6 signal)
-- *Secondary branches* and *garages* diverging from a main branch must start with a 4C signal and terminate with a type 1 or type 2 signal (preceded by a type 3).
+- *Secondary branches* diverging from a main branch must start with a 4C signal and terminate with a type 2 signal (preceded by a type 3).
+See for exemple: LondonCentral/segments/Hainault/SIGs.txt
+- *Exit to a garage* must start with a 4C signal and terminate with a type 1 signal.
 See for exemple: ParisLine1/segments/FontenayExit/SIGs.txt
-- *Secondary branches* and *garages* converging towards a main branch must start with a type 1 or 2 signal (succeeded by a type 5) and terminate with a type 4C signal (preceded by a type 6).
+- *Secondary branches* converging towards a main branch must start with a type 2 signal (succeeded by a type 5) and terminate with a type 4C signal (preceded by a type 6).
 See for exemple: LondonCentral/segments/WestActon/SIGs.txt
+- *Entry from a garage* must start with a type 2 signal (succeeded by a type 5) and terminate by a type 4C (preceded by a type 6 signal)

 ### Installation
 sudo apt-get update